 Many academic papers discuss how the inverse correlation between realized volatility and rising markets is not as strong as when markets are falling.
-Therefore, in order to capture this bifurcation of volatility and its relationship to equity price movement, we consider a strategy that is slightly more complex.
-We do so by using the slow, or long-term, 252MA on the upside and the fast, or short-term, 21MA for the downside.
+Therefore, in order to capture this "bifurcation" of volatility and its relationship to equity price movement, we wanted to test one more strategy that is slightly more complex.
+We did so by using the "slow," or long-term, 252MA on the upside and the "fast," or short-term, 21MA for the downside.
 In other words, we have three states: When the 252MA is rising, we allocate 0%; when the 252MA is falling, we then look to the 21MA.
 If the 21MA is rising, we allocate 0%.
 If the 21MA is also falling, we allocate 10%.
-We call this the 252/21MA 1VOL overlay portfolio.
-In this section of the study, we only consider buying the 1VOLs.
+We call this the "252/21MA 1VOL overlay portfolio."
+In this portion of the study, we only consider buying the 1VOLs.

-Exhibits 17, 18, 19, and 20 summarize the performance of 1VOL overlay portfolios under the 252/21MA strategy, compared to all other strategies.
-It is clear that the 252/21MA strategy provided superior performance.
-It both reduced standard deviation and increased returns.
-The 252/21MA strategy generated higher returns than the S&P portfolio as well as all three moving-average portfolios for 1990-2012 and 2000-2003, while not appreciably increasing (and sometimes decreasing) standard deviation.
+Figures 13, 14, 15, and Table 5 below summarize the performances of 1VOL overlay portfolios under the 252/21MA strategy, comparing to all other strategies.
+It is clear that the 252/21MA strategy was superior.
+It not only reduced standard deviation but also boosted returns.
+The 252/21MA strategy not only beat the S&P portfolio, it also beat all three moving-average portfolios for 1990-2012 and 2000-2003, in terms of performance, while not appreciably increasing (and sometimes decreasing) standard deviation.